XiaoDu-flying/XiaoDu-flying.github.io/_pages/about.md

 - [2024.6.25] 🎉To foster development in LLM-powered multi-agent collaboration🤖🤖 and related fields, our team has curated a collection of seminal papers📄 presented in an interactive e-book📚 format.
 Explore the latest advancements and download the paper list here: [ebook](https://thinkwee.top/multiagent_ebook)

+- [2024.6.21] Our work related with Agents for Collaborative Task under Information Asymmetry is available on [arxiv:2406.14928](https://arxiv.org/abs/2406.14928)

 - [2024.6.14] Our work related with multi-agent collaboration from the pserspective of cross-team 🚩🚩 organization that break 🔨 the isolation nature of single team has been released on [arXiv:2406.08979](https://arxiv.org/abs/2406.08979) first.

 - [2024.6.12] Our work related with multi-agent collaboration studied the scaling law 🕸️ in multi-agent systems and our framework supporting various topologies and over a thousand agents🤖🤖 to collaborate for task resolution has been released on [arXiv:2406.07155](https://arxiv.org/abs/2406.07155).